Skynetjosh98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints hello world
+script to display content of a file